matthernet/matthernet/README.md

 ### Hi there 👋

-Security researcher with fanaticism of swag from events
+Security researcher with fanaticism for swag from events

 - 🔭 Interested in Bash, Python and privacy